Back to All Events

 I want to give as many free tickets as possible.
 That’s the goal.
 But this tour has real costs—venues, travel, support—and I’m also a disabled person making this happen.
 The more people who are able to pay at the higher tiers, the more free spaces I’ll be able to offer.
 That’s why there are both supporter and deep dive ticket options: they make the whole thing more sustainable.
 And for those somewhere in between, low-cost community tickets are available too.

 If you choose a Deep Dive Circle ticket, you’ll join me and a small group the day after the seminar for a quieter, more intimate session.
 This gatherings are 2 hours long and food and drinks will be served.
-It’s not a Q&A or a coaching session—it’s a space to slow down, reflect together, and connect beyond the crowd.
+It’s not a Q&A or a coaching session—it’s a space to slow down, reflect together on the autistic experience of life, and connect beyond the crowd.
 If you’ve wanted to sit with me in person and explore these ideas more deeply, this could be a great opportunity.